andreoliwa/nitpick/docs/styles.rst

 1. A file or URL configured in the ``pyproject.toml`` file, ``[tool.nitpick]`` section, ``style`` key, as described in :ref:`configuration`.

-2. Any `nitpick-style.toml`_ file found in the current directory (the one in which flake8_ runs from) or above.
+2. Any :gitref:`nitpick-style.toml` file found in the current directory (the one in which flake8_ runs from) or above.

-3. If no style is found, then the `default style file`_ from GitHub is used.
+3. If no style is found, then the :gitref:`default style file <nitpick-style.toml>` from GitHub is used.

 Style file syntax
 -----------------